Albania - Bikepacking the Backroads

 • We’ll share some local recommendations or book a table for the group on the nights in Tirana.

-• Lunch on Day 1 and 9 are not included, as well as any snacks you want throughout the trip.
+• Any snacks you want throughout the trip are not included.
 We’ll make sure you know where you can pick up food on the ride.

 Riders should be equipped with basic spares and tools for their bike.
 See packing list for info.

-• Travel Insurance that allows multi day cycling as an activty, and covers medical emergenc, repatriation, cancellation and public liability is mandatory for all SITW trips and is not included.
+• Travel Insurance that allows multi day cycling as an activity, and covers medical emergency, repatriation, cancellation and public liability is mandatory for all SITW trips and is not included.

 • Most travellers are allowed to travel to Albania for up to 90 days without a visa.